Request accessible format

 Exams use Respondus Lockdown Browser at NIC approved Testing Centers and require picture ID for testing.

-(The following information can be found in North Idaho College's current academic year's catalog).
+The following information can be found in North Idaho College's current academic year's catalog

 Academic Appeals/Instructional Petitions

-Step 1: Admissions and Academic Standards
+Admissions and Academic Standards

-Petition the Admissions and Academic Standards Committee for consideration of late withdrawal from all college courses within a term or reinstatement to college following disqualification or suspension.
-Petitions for late withdrawal must be submitted within two years from the semester in which the late withdrawal is being requested.
+Petition the Admissions and Academic Standards Committee for consideration of late withdrawal appeals from all courses within a term or reinstatement to enroll following suspension and disqualification.
+For late withdrawal requests from a single course, refer to the Withdrawing from Individual Courses section.
+Petitions for late withdrawal appeals must be submitted within two years from the semester in which the late withdrawal is being requested.
 Students who wish to appeal should complete an Admissions and Academic Standards Appeal form.
+Furthermore, students may appeal decisions rendered by the Academic Standards and Appeals Committee by preparing a written Statement of Appeal and any supporting documentation.
+Submit the documents to the Office of the Dean for Enrollment Services within seven business days of receiving the committee's decision.

 The Statement of Appeal must contain the following information: